Morning routines are often touted as the key to a successful day and as an extension of that, a successful life.

 Be clear on what your schedule is in the morning.
 Being ready to jump straight into whatever great, productive activities you have planned without thinking about it will make it easier to get up and at ’em.

-If it is exercise you’re doing, have your kit laid out and ready.
+If it’s exercise that you’re doing, have your kit laid out and ready.

 If you’re doing some work on your computer, make sure you know what you’re doing the night before.
 Don’t get up in the morning and then sit down at your laptop and go, “Hmm, what should I work on now?”